 ‘I do not want to lose Ximene again.’

 At the hunting Lodge whilst waiting for Estevan John took Ximene down to the river to bathe.
 Ximene protested.

 “Are you trying to kill me John?
 This river is icy at this time of year.
 He insisted that it would help the healing process.
 John stripped off and plunged into the icy water.
 Ximene waded in to join him and he slowly and carefully removed her clothes.
-They melted into each others arms.
+He enveloped her in his arms .

 “It has been traumatic for me too”

 Estevan arrived within two hours, weighed down with salves and potions to attend to Ximene’s injuries.
 One of the servants at the hunting lodge found clean clothes for Ximene and John changed into a completely new “Lions” uniform, which the Prince had sent for him.